These days kids bikes come in many shapes and tire sizes. And to make things even more confusing, consider their age as well.

+It features a full-coverage chain guard that can be personalized.
 This way, kids get to take their bike to another level by applying decals over the chain guard.
 It’s a great step to help kids fall in love with their bike even before actually learning to handle it themselves.

-RoyalBaby Freestyle 14" Bike
+RoyalBaby Freestyle 14

 The frame is made out of steel, while tires are made out of pneumatic rubber which increases the durability.

 - Pros : Budget-friendly and comes equipped with all the bells and whistles a kid would love.